 Deadlines: ALL deadlines are absolute.
 You need to get used to deadlines that exist in the off-campus world.
-Therefore, all assignments will be due at the beginning of each class, unless notified of a change by the instructor, and any late assignments will be penalized harshly.
+Therefore, all assignments will be due at the beginning of each class, and any late assignments will be penalized harshly.

 Excuses: Don't bother to try any.
 I've heard most of them and have used some of them myself.
 Only deaths of immediate family members (parents, grand parents, siblings - ONLY), or your own, may be considered for an excused absence.
 Of course, you will need to provide proof (such as the obituary notice).
-Student athletes, or those participating in other college-sponsored activities that require an absence, will be excused, with prior notice to me and appropriate documentation.
+Student athletes or those participating in other college-sponsored activities that require an absence will be excused, with prior notice to me and appropriate documentation.

 ADA Statement: Students with disabilities, including but not limited to physical, psychiatric or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Coordinator.
-Contact the Disability Services Office in the Student Services Building at 894-9611, ext.
-2529.